Modern Renaissance of the Horn Cabinet

-The principle of the horn cabinet (also known as horn baffle or transline) has been known for a long time.
+The principle of a horn cabinet (also known as horn baffle or transline) has been known for a long time.
 The Maya, the Celts and Egyptians (even in the predynastic period) were able to use the physical properties of a hollow animal horn for the amplification of sound.
 The idea of an animal horn essentially being an expanding baffle cabinet is in use with a range of musical instruments (clarinet, trombone, trumpet, …).

-The essential purpose of this article is to bring the reader a basic orientation in the problematics of “What does horn mean?.”
-If you orientate yourself in the basis of the horn theory already, I recommend more detailed articles—such as the one from Bjørn Kolbrek (the first and the second half, PDF), in which you will find—among other things—a detailed mathematical description of the energy transfer or a description of different types of horn baffles.
+The essential purpose of this article is to bring the reader a basic answer to the question “What does horn mean?”.
+If you are familiar with the basis of the horn theory already, I recommend more detailed articles—such as the one from Bjørn Kolbrek (the first and the second half, PDF), in which you will find—among other things—a detailed mathematical description of the energy transfer or a description of different types of horn baffles.

 In 1877, the inventor Thomas Alva Edison used the horn baffle principle when constructing phonograph – the first machine able of recording and reproducing sound.
 At the beginning of the electricity era, when the very first tubes appeared, there was an obstacle to overcome.
 A sufficient power to excite the speaker was required.
 The difficulty rested in the transfer of the power to the speaker.
 This problem found its solution in horn.
 All the early speakers were supplied with a horn baffle, which immensely improved their efficiency.

 With the succession of semiconductor technologies and transistors, reaching power became cheaper.
 While brands like British Lowther or German AER still kept their portfolio of full-range speakers for more demanding listeners, the trend of multi band (n-way) speaker constructions appears.
 They offer higher transferred power and more compact construction.
 The price for that is low sensitivity of the speaker driver and the need for a frequency crossover.